 Jo DiTommaso has been providing ABA services to the Vancouver community since 2003.
 Focusing primarily on Verbal Behavior and combining with early developmental curricula, we offer services to children as early as 12 months of age.
-We offer home intervention. community consultation, and PBS plans as supervision.
-Contact well as kachijo@aol.com for information.
+We offer home intervention, community consultation, and PBS plans as well as supervision.
+For more information, contact kachijo@aol.com